 When comparing GitLab vs Deveo, the Slant community recommends GitLab for most people.
-In the question“What are the best hosted version control services?”
-GitLab is ranked 1st while Deveo is ranked 12th.
+In the question“What are the best self-hosted web-based Git repository managers?”
+GitLab is ranked 1st while Deveo is ranked 18th.
 The most important reason people chose GitLab is:

 Ranked in these QuestionsQuestion Ranking